PavanRangani/docs/docs/prd/banking/banking.md

 In list page, with each record shows the name of the owner entity.
 If owner of the record is Joint it shows `Joint` and if owner of the record is `Individual` shows First name of that Individual.

+For Joint page sorting is slightly different as follows

+- Under each table records are primary sorting on Entity type (Like sequence - Individual, Joint).
+Sort alphabetically within entity type
+- Secondary sorting on Asset Name